A team built with experience in children's services, business, change and quality; and specialists in training, research and consultancy

 Ros Moseley is a former childcare practitioner and is an experienced development officer specialising on working with early years and childcare businesses.
-Ros’ work includes the provision of advice and support to early years and childcare settings, including business planning, financial forecasting, funding applications, development of out of school childcare, and Ofsted requirements.
-She worked on the Hempsall’s support to voluntary sector early years settings in Northamptonshire for 10 years.
+Ros’ work has included the provision of advice and support to early years and childcare settings, including business planning, financial forecasting, funding applications, development of out of school childcare, and Ofsted requirements.
+She delivered our business and quality support to voluntary sector early years settings in Northamptonshire for 10 years.

 Kay has worked for Hempsalls since 2010